-The regulatory statement released by the FCA has the aim to regulate advice on funeral plans (which are considered an investment and fall within the FCA’s “investment advice” area of responsibility).
+The statement released by the FCA has the aim to regulate advice on funeral plans (which are considered an investment and fall within the FCA’s “investment advice” area of responsibility).
 The new funeral regulations include a ban on commission payments and high-pressure sale strategies.

 What Is the FCA?

 The UK Financial Conduct Authority (FCA) is the United Kingdom’s financial regulatory body.
 The FCA operates independently from the government and is financed through the fees paid by the financial sector’s members.
 The mission of the FCA is to create honest and effective financial markets for consumers, individuals, businesses, and the whole economy.